 When planning your trip, you are going to want to check out the best things to buy in Iceland.
 Whether it is authentic Iceland products or gifts from Iceland, there is something for everyone to find as a keepsake from their visit.

-There are quite a few souvenirs from Iceland for you to choose from, whether a reference to the northern lights, or a puffin t-shirt or an Icelandic wool sweater, keep reading to find all of the best things to buy in Iceland when you visit.
+There are quite a few souvenirs from Iceland for you to choose from, whether a reference to the northern lights, the majestic whales, a puffin t-shirt or an Icelandic wool sweater, keep reading to find all of the best things to buy in Iceland when you visit.

 Icelandic Beer and Spirits